jangroth/aws-certification-notes/devops-engineer-professional.md

 SCPs offer central control over the maximum available permissions for all accounts in your organization, allowing you to ensure your accounts stay within your organization’s access control guidelines.
 SCPs are available only in an organization that has all features enabled.
 SCPs aren't available if your organization has enabled only the consolidated billing features.
+SCPs do *not* apply for the master account itself.

 <a name="4_24_3"></a>
 ### [↖](#4_24)[↑](#4_24_2)[↓](#4_24_4) Tag Policies